-Top 5 1st Quarter Trades of CO - GuruFocus.com
+Top 5 1st Quarter Trades of Co - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, COURIER CAPITAL LLC bought 34,365 shares of ARCA:SPYV for a total holding of 248,492.
-The trade had a 0.15% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $40.36.
+Coppell Advisory Solutions LLC reduced their investment in NAS:FIXD by 417,255 shares.
+The trade had a 6.21% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $44.47.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-COURIER CAPITAL LLC reduced their investment in NAS:INTC by 30,853 shares.
-The trade had a 0.09% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $28.33.
+The guru sold out of their 115,543-share investment in ARCA:IBND.
+Previously, the stock had a 1.09% weight in the equity portfolio.
+Shares traded for an average price of $27.96 during the quarter.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.